spack/spack/lib/spack/docs/replace_conda_homebrew.rst

 .. code-block:: console

-   $ spack add bash
-   ==> Adding bash to environment myenv
-   ==> Updating view at /Users/me/spack/var/spack/environments/myenv/.spack-env/view
-   $ spack add python@3:
-   ==> Adding python@3: to environment myenv
-   ==> Updating view at /Users/me/spack/var/spack/environments/myenv/.spack-env/view
-   $ spack add py-numpy py-scipy py-matplotlib
+   $ spack -e myenv add bash python@3 py-numpy py-scipy py-matplotlib
-   ==> Adding py-numpy to environment myenv
-   ==> Adding py-scipy to environment myenv
-   ==> Adding py-matplotlib to environment myenv
-   ==> Updating view at /Users/me/spack/var/spack/environments/myenv/.spack-env/view

-Each package can be listed on a separate line, or combined into a single line.
+Each package can be listed on a separate line, or combined into a single line like we did above.
 Notice that we're explicitly asking for Python 3 here.
 You can use any spec you would normally use on the command line with other Spack commands.

-Next, we want to manually configure a couple of things.
-In the ``myenv`` directory, we can find the ``spack.yaml`` that actually defines our environment.
+Next, we want to manually configure a couple of things:

 .. code-block:: console

-   $ vim ~/spack/var/spack/environments/myenv/spack.yaml
+   $ spack -e myenv config edit

 .. code-block:: yaml